86Box/docs/hardware/ideterqua.rst

 .. note:: The tertiary and quaternary I/O ports and IRQs were incorrectly switched in 86Box versions prior to 4.0.1.

-Each controller's IRQ can be configured through its respective *Configure* button on :ref:`settings/storage:Tertiary / Quaternary IDE Controller`.
+Each controller's IRQ can be configured through its respective *Configure* button on the :ref:`hard disk controller selector <settings/storage:Hard disk>`.
 The *Plug and Play* option on the *IRQ* box enables Plug and Play functionality, allowing a PnP compliant operating system to automatically set the controller's IRQ, while all other options set a static IRQ with no Plug and Play.

 .. note:: * When using a non-Plug and Play IDE controller on an emulated machine which supports Plug and Play, remember to mark the IRQ as being used by a legacy ISA device in the BIOS setup utility.
           * Many operating systems do not allow non-Plug and Play IDE controllers to use IRQs outside of the default ones listed on the table above.